Hall of Fame

 Adam Parker

 317 appearances and 111 goals for the Club, in four separate spells between 1995 and 2007.
-Returned to the Club in 2013 as Assistant Team Manager to Mark Burke.
+Returned to the Club in 2013 as Assistant Team Manager to Mark Burke and stayed until Mark’s departure in 2024.

 Hughie Pratt